droidian-sargo/droidian-images/README.md

  * Support group: https://t.me/DroidianLinux

 ## Bugs and workarounds
-- Encryption is broken.
-Device is not unlockable after encryption is enabled.
+- Encryption is not supported
 * Offline charging is broken.
-* GPS does not work.
+* Fingerprint is not supported by Phosh.
-* Fingerprint does not work.
+* Dual sim is not supported by phosh
-* Only one sim can be used.